pushpak-11/proshop/README.md

 <img src="./frontend/public/images/screens.png">

 It is a full-featured shopping cart with PayPal & credit/debit payments.
-See it in action at https://www.proshopdemo.dev
+See it in action at https://proshop-44q0.onrender.com

- which uses Redux Toolkit.
-The first version can be found [here](https://proshop-44q0.onrender.com)

 ## Features